 - A photocopy of your educational transcripts and any other supporting documents.

-- Proof of previous computer programming and/or relational database experience.
+- Proof of previous relational database experience.
 Transcripts, substantial industry experience or certifications will be considered.
-An introductory computer programming course such as CMPP-205 Introduction to Programming in C may be required.
+A relational database/scripting or computer programming tutorial may be required.
 Please refer to this document outlining the technical expectations of students entering this program.

 - Attend a mandatory selection appointment once the above documents have been submitted and scored by the department.
 Telephone appointments can be scheduled for out-of-town applicants.

 - The final decision for acceptance into the program will be determined by the Academic Chair.

 Step 5: Log in to mySAIT.ca to check your admission status.
 If eligible, your status will indicate that you're "In Selection."